What It Is to Burn: Background and production

 Finch originally formed under the name Numb, with Nate Barcalow on vocals, Alex Linares on guitar, Derek Doherty on bass and Alex Pappas on drums.
 The members, who had met each other through mutual friends, had all been in a prior band, the HIVs, which had broken up after writing two songs.
-Guitarist Randy Strohmeyer was invited to join Finch after they saw him play with his band Evita Fresh.
+Guitarist Randy Strohmeyer was invited to join Finch after they saw him play with his band Evitca Fresh.
 Strohmeyer became friends with Drive-Thru Records' owner Richard Reines, following a fan letter he had sent in a few years earlier about the Rx Bandits.
 Strohmeyer had suggested that the label check out his former band, which they showed no interest in.
-When he mentioned this to the other members of Finch, they were enthusiastic about potentially signing with the label.
-Richard offered the band a chance to perform for Drive-Thru Records and subsequently invited his sister, and co-label owner, Stefanie Reines to the performance.
-The pair were impressed by the performance and signed Finch afterwards, though they did not sign a contract for another 11 months.
+Reines was skeptical about Strohmeyer's new band but due a favor that he felt in debt with him, decided to invite Finch to record a studio session, a session that happened sometime in mid 2000 and which they recorded an early version of the song "Awake".
+Upon hearing the songs that they have been working on, Reines was impressed by their sound and reportedly offered a contract to the band on the spot after inviting his sister, Stefanie Reines, co-owner of Drive-Thru Records, to witness the band play.
+The band was then scheduled on November 26, 2000 to play at a "Drive-Thru Records Night" show where they were formally introduced to the label.
+It is reported that they played for an audience of 700 people at the Chain Reaction, Anaheim, California.
+A month after this show, the band released some self produced demos, among these demos there were early versions of the songs "Letters to You" (known as "I Want" at the time), "Grey Matter", "Ender", "New Kid", "Perfection Through Silence", and a never officially released song titled "Song 3".
+Another song that was recorded during this session was a cover of "With or Without You" by U2.
+All of these demo songs were recorded at Pappa's basement.